amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 What did we add ?

-- we moved `userData` object to the `ApplicationDelegate` to be able to access it from anywhere in the app.
+- we moved `userData` object to `AppDelegate` to be able to access it from anywhere in the app.

 - we added an `AWSMobileClient.addUserStateListener` to listen for changes in authentication status.
 That code updates the `isSignedIn` flag inside the `userData` object.
 SwiftUI will automatically trigger a user interface refresh when the state of this object changes.
 You can learn more about SwiftUI binding in [the SwiftUI documentation](https://developer.apple.com/documentation/swiftui/state_and_data_flow).